waldrain/waldrain.github.io/moniwonig.md

 geschirr, besteck, toepfe, spuele, wasser, ablauf, ablage, kuehlschrank;
 waschmaschine? induktionskochplatte? gasherd mit flaschengas?

-- stahltraeger: the width of the north end of the roof is 7.95 m from the outer corner of the leftmost walmdachsparren corner to the second-rightmost outside edge above the right side of the staircase, and my longest steel purlin (stahltraeger) is the same length
+- roof: the width of the north end of the roof is 7.93 m from the nort-east outer corner of the leftmost walmdachsparren corner to the second-rightmost outside edge of the right side of window above the staircase down beside the cistern
+- stahltraeger: the steel purlin (stahltraeger) is the 8 meters long
 - aussenkuechenwaschbeckengestell: grosses stahlwaschbecken, abwasser in den zisternenueberlauf fuehren